dnsimple/dnsimple-support/content/articles/oauth-applications.markdown

 ## What is OAuth?

 OAuth 2 is a protocol that lets external applications request authorization to private details in a user's DNSimple account without getting their password.
-This is preferred over Basic Authentication because tokens can be revoked by users at any time.
+This is preferred over Basic Authentication, because tokens can be revoked by users at any time.

-Developers need to register their application before getting started.
-A registered OAuth application is assigned a unique client ID and client secret.
-The client secret should not be shared.
+Developers need to register their application before starting.
+A registered OAuth application is assigned a unique client ID and client secret. **The client secret should not be shared.**

 ## Creating a new OAuth application

-To generate an OAuth application log into your account and navigate to your account page.
+To generate an OAuth application, log in to your account, and navigate to your account page.

-Once you are there click on the <label>Automation</label> link in the left menu, then head to Developer Applications at the bottom of the screen.
+Once you're there, click on the <label>Automation</label> link in the left menu, then go to Developer Applications at the bottom of the screen.

 ![OAuth Tokens Location](/files/oauth-location.png)

-Your applications will be listed here.
-This also allows you to create a new application or remove an existing one.
+Your applications are listed here.
+This also lets you create a new application or remove an existing one.

-## Creating a new Developer Application
+## Creating a new developer application

 Click on the <label>New</label> link to add a new access token.

 ![New Access Token](/files/new-application.png)

-When you create a new application, you'll need to provide a few details including Application Name, a Homepage URL, and an Authorization Callback URL.
+When you create a new application, you'll need to provide a few details, including Application Name, a Homepage URL, and an Authorization Callback URL.

 <tip>
 Adding an application description is optional.